Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 • How could you use part of your money to help someone else?

-That is the heart of financial education for students and children.
-It is not about making them fearful of spending.
 It is about helping them become thoughtful, capable and confident with money.

 For another family example, you may also like Kids Biz Program by Amber.